Sensible-Alternative Naturopathic Clinic

 Other Naturopathic treatments for thyroid.

-• Herbal medicines Withania or Coleus to increase production of thyroid hromone.
+• Herbal medicines Withania or Coleus to increase production of thyroid hormone.
 (See Best Herbs for Women article.)

-• Iodine (not kelp).
+• Iodine (not kelp) but in LOW dose.
 Use with caution in Hashimoto's disease.

 • Amino acid tyrosine which is the building block for thyroid hormone.

-• Vitamin B6 and Vitamin A to improve function of the thyroid gland.
+• Vitamin B6 and Vitamin A to improve the function of the thyroid gland.

 • Selenium and zinc to ensure conversion of T4 to T3.